 Many home inspectors working today are like the bumbling Inspector Cousteau, clueless, inept, and terrible at their job.
 But unlike Cousteau, who, in the end, inadvertently solves the case, these inspectors don’t.
 And they can cost home buyers lots of money.

 It’s hard to believe, but 18 states do not require a license to become a home inspector.
-At best, many educational and training requirements are often spotty in states that do.
+At best, many educational and training requirements are often spotty in states.

 One study illustrates this problem.
 Consumer’s Checkbook, an independent non-profit advocacy group that rates local services, did an undercover investigation of home inspectors.
 Twelve inspectors were told to inspect a three-bedroom home with 28 known problems.
 What they found was shocking.